vaibhavv2000/social-media-server/README.md

 # This app is hosted on render.com

-# If you are running this app on local server, please use "npm install && npm run dev"
+# If you are running this app on local server, please run this command "npm install && npm run dev"

 # If you got any queries, then you can contact me at vaibhavk1965@gmail.com or 9975564393